aws-samples/bedrock-claude-chat/README.md

 ./bin.sh
 ```

-- You will be asked if a new user or using v1.
-If so, enter `n`.
+- You will be asked if a previously used version v0.x.
+If not so, enter `n`.
+- If you are a previously used version v0 user, please follow the [migration guide](./docs/migration/V0_TO_V1.md).
 - After about 30 minutes, you will get the following output, which you can access from your browser

 ### Optional Parameters